 The worktops will be perfectly sealed with oil on the top, bottom, edges and end grain.
 We now use HABiol Oil throughout our pre-oiling service; this product is an ingression oil and as such requires fewer coats to achieve a durable, smooth finish.

-As mentioned above, it’s vital that worktops are treated straight away – that’s why our pre-installation oiling service is a mandatory requirement if purchasing another option from our bespoke cutting service (freshly cut timber can be susceptible to movement and therefore immediate oil treatment is required if wood is to be cut or altered in any way).
+As mentioned above, it is vital that worktops are treated straight away – that is why our pre-installation oiling service is a mandatory requirement if purchasing another option from our bespoke cutting service (freshly cut timber can be susceptible to movement and therefore immediate oil treatment is required if wood is to be cut or altered in any way).
 Our pre-oiling service will ensure that your worktop reaches you in superb condition.

-However, if you fancy letting our experts prepare your timbers for you, you’re very welcome to opt for this service when simply ordering worktop blanks, too!
+However, if you fancy letting our experts prepare your timbers for you, you are very welcome to opt for this service when simply ordering worktop blanks, too!

-Top Tip: Though our pre-oiling service prepares your worktops for installation, your worktops will require regular oiling after installation to keep them in excellent condition (we recommend maintaining with Rustins Danish Oil if utilising our pre-oiling service; as such we include a handy ‘Rustins Maintenance Kit’ containing full instructions with every bespoke quote that we provide).
-You’ll need to re-oil your worktops with Rustins Oil immediately after installation and once a month thereafter.
+Top Tip: Though our pre-oiling service prepares your worktops for installation, your worktops will require regular oiling after installation to keep them in excellent condition (we recommend maintaining with either Rustin’s Danish oil or Worktop Express Danish oil for worktops if utilising our pre-oiling service).
+You will need to re-oil your worktops with oil immediately after installation and once a month thereafter.